pyTooling/sphinx-reports/doc/CodeCov/index.rst

    Generate a table showing the color palett applied to a code coverage summary table.

    Each code coverage report could potentially use its own color palett.
-Therefore, the ``packageid`` options should use the same values.
+Therefore, the ``reportid`` options should use the same values.

    .. rst:directive:option:: class